domnikl/schema-registry-gitops/README.md

 # schema-registry-gitops

-This is a pretty raw schema registry Gitops tool to handle subjects, compatibility levels and Avro schema registration for Confluence Schema Registry.
+Manages subjects, compatibility levels and schema registration for Confluence Schema Registry through a desired state file.

+## Overview

+Schema Registry GitOps is an Infrastructure as Code tool that applies a desired state configured through simple YAML and Avro Schema files to a Confluent Schema Registry.
+This way you can keep a version control history of your schemas and use all your favorite tools to review, merge and deploy schemas in your CI/CD pipeline.

 ## Usage